Also available as PDF. Code at GitHub.

 Introduction

 I2C is a standard ubiquitous protocol for communication within embedded systems between a central processing unit and its external peripherals.
 Most embedded chip-sets incorporate I2C communication hardware and embedded vendors include driver-level software within their Hardware Abstraction Layer for efficiently handling low-level transfers over I2C.
-The protocol clocks bits over two wires \(SDA\) and \(SCL\), serial data and serial clock respectively.
+The protocol clocks bits over two wires \(SDA\) and \(SCL\), serial data and serial clock, respectively.
 Some embedded systems refer to the protocol as a “two-wire” interface for this reason.

 But what about Linux?
 Though arguably not an embedded operating system,